FlowFuse/website/src/blog/2023/08/aws-marketplace-announce.md

     - news
 ---

-Today, we are excited to announce that FlowFuse is now available from the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-3ycrknfg67rug?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
-This makes it very easy for customers to install and run Node-RED and FlowFuse on the AWS Cloud.
+Many customers want to run FlowFuse in their own cloud environment, AWS being a great example.
+Today we're excited to announce that FlowFuse is now available from the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-3ycrknfg67rug?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
+This makes it very easy for customers to install and run Node-RED and FlowFuse within minutes.

 <!--more-->

 FlowFuse allows organizations to reliably deliver Node-RED applications in a continuous, collaborative and secure manner.
 Customers running FlowFuse on AWS Cloud will benefit from FlowFuse's features, including: